 The original TALES FROM THE HOOD was released in 1995.
 I caught it on video and remember being distinctly unimpressed.
 And that’s about all I remember.
-So imagine my surprise when twenty three years later there’s a sequel and it’s considered kind of a big deal.
+So imagine my surprise when twenty-three years later there’s a sequel, TALES FROM THE HOOD 2, and it’s considered kind of a big deal.

 The second tale “Medium” involves three thugs beating a now reformed pimp to death while trying to learn where he stashed his money.
 Money he intended to use to improve the community so others wouldn’t have to turn to crime like he did.
 Desperate to find the loot they pull a home invasion on a TV psychic (Bryan Batt MAD MEN, ABATTOIR) in order to finish what they started.
 Needless to say, things go very wrong for them.
 This has some effectively dark humor in the EC Comics style.